 The fathers in law exchanged congratulations, the couple took vows and said the most 2020ish “I DO” via video call.
 Rings were exchanged virtually, and eyes were wiped individually.

-This almost-a-sequel was a tender reminder of how all of us have come so far from where we left.
+Father of the Bride 3 almost-a-sequel was a tender reminder of how all of us have come so far from where we left.
 It was made to raise funds in support of the World’s Central Kitchen, which provides food for the homeless during the tough times of pandemic.
+If you want to explore more about Latest Drama and modern trends stay in touch with us at techvenge.